BIOGRAPHY: MULTIPLE LIVES

 And so, until the dawn of my fifties, my life will have been punctuated by some 80 trips around the planet.

-Unfortunately, recently, health problems (pain, fatigue, fibromyalgia) that are difficult to define, no longer allow me to travel as before.
+Unfortunately, recently, health problems (pain, chronic fatigue syndrome) that are difficult to define, no longer allow me to travel as before.

 Studies?